lotusatease/ifosslawbook/Italy.md

 > \[SIAE\] pursuant to this law and to the relevant Regulations as per
 > Royal Decree no. 1369 of May 18, 1942.

-Unprotected software and public domain software {#sec_italy_Unprotectedsoftwareandpublicdomainsoftware}
+Unprotected software and public domain software
 -----------------------------------------------

 Italian Copyright Law lays down that, in order to be protected, a work